Dávid Gróf: Clermont

 On 18 March 2013, Gróf began his trial with Clermont, successfully completing the first part of his medical and training with the first team later that day.

 Germany

 In November 2013, Gróf moved to German side Goslarer SC, where he remained until the end of the season before signing for Berliner AK.

 Ferencváros

 On 16 June 2020, he became champion with Ferencváros by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.

 Debrecen and Levadiakos

 On 4 September 2020, he was transferred to the Debrecen on loan.
 He became a player of the On 4September 2020, he was transferred to the Debrecen on loan.
 He became a player of the Debrecen team from July 1, 2021, the club exercised the option after the end of the one-year loan contract.

 On 31 January 2023, Gróf became a new Levadiakos player.

+Ferencváros (return)

+On 9 May 2026, he won the 2025–26 Magyar Kupa season with Ferencváros by beating Zalaegerszegi TE 1–0 in the 2026 Magyar Kupa final at Puskás Aréna.